 Dr. William E. Ladd was one of the grandfathers of Pediatric Surgery and one of the first to dedicate his entire practice to the surgical care of infants and children.
 Dr. Robert E. Gross was also one of the forefathers of childhood surgery and served as the first President of APSA.
 He trained many early leaders in the field and promoted the establishment of pediatric surgery as a recognized specialty.
 We believe this is an appropriate method of honoring their considerable accomplishments and pioneering efforts to our profession.

-All donors are recognized for their contributions according to their level of giving (i.e. donor.
-Gold donor, Gross benefactor or Ladd Society) in the APSA Annual Meeting Program.
+All donors are recognized for their contributions according to their level of giving (i.e., Donor, Gold Donor, Gross Benefactor, Ladd Society, Anderson Level or Grosfeld Level) in the APSA Annual Meeting Program.

 The first APSA Foundation grant to support a pediatric surgical research scientist was awarded in 1996.
 We hope that each APSA member will remember the APSA Foundation in their annual giving program.
 The APSA Foundation welcomes the support of donors from among the new members and recent members of APSA who have yet to contribute and recognizes its sustaining contributors each year.